JeromeBriot/fusion360-check-computer-specifications/README.md

 Run the **CheckComputerSpecs** add-in and you should see a new button with an icon (![CheckComputerSpecs icon](./resources/16x16.png)) on the quick access toolbar on the upper right corner of the Fusion 360 UI.
 Click on the button to toggle the visibility of the panel.

+# Version history
+- Version 0.3.0 - December 2023
+  - Add support for DDR5 RAM
+- Version 0.2.0 - April 2020
+  - Add tools for debugging
+  - Display memory amount in megabytes if less than one gigabyte
+  - Fix some typos

 ## Licence

 Codes are licensed under the terms of the MIT License.